-One of the key areas of contention in developing anti-racism law has been the government’s conceptualisation of the term racism.
+One of the key areas of contention in developing anti-racism law has been the government’s conceptualisation of the term ‘racism’.
 There is currently no clear definition of racism in South Africa.
-It is only in the draft National Action Plan to combat Racism, Racial Discrimination, Xenophobia and Related Intolerance (NAP) (open for public comments until 30 June 2016) where an overt definition of racism is provided: ‘an ideological construct that assigns a certain race and/or ethnic group to a position of power over others … Racism is a denial of people´s basic human rights, dignity and respect.
+It is only in the draft National Action Plan to combat Racism, Racial Discrimination, Xenophobia and Related Intolerance (NAP) where an overt definition of racism is provided: ‘an ideological construct that assigns a certain race and/or ethnic group to a position of power over others … Racism is a denial of people´s basic human rights, dignity and respect.
 Its expression ranges from small, everyday acts of discrimination, through to barriers and omissions that may be inadvertently established at an institutional level, to acts of threatening behaviour and violence.’

 Current legislative provisions for the prosecution of acts of racism are primarily contained in the Equality Act.

-The Equality Court can refer a civil case involving hate speech for criminal prosecution.
-These Courts therefore provide a forum where civil remedies are available for hate speech and unfair discrimination based on race.
+The Equality Court can refer a civil case involving hate speech for criminal prosecution, thereby providing a forum where civil remedies are available against hate speech and unfair discrimination based on race.
 However, they have not been well-utilised and available remedies have not been tested sufficiently.

 A drawback with all criminal prosecutions is that the standard of proof required (beyond reasonable doubt) is higher than a balance of probabilities.
-This makes it easier for complainants to prove their case in the Equality Courts, where the lower standard of proof (a balance of probabilities), weights the balance in favour of the victims.
+This makes it easier for complainants to prove their case in the Equality Court, where the lower standard of proof (a balance of probabilities) weights the balance in favour of the victims.

 Criminalising racist speech and conduct can send a zero tolerance message; the criminal record stays with the perpetrator and has long-lasting consequences.

-However, there is wide disagreement about the effectiveness of anti-racism laws.
-Some argue that at the very least the existence of such legislation signals to society that racism is an intolerable evil.
-Others argue that stiffer penalties may discourage perpetrators from carrying out acts of racism.
-Still others argue that there is evidence that anti-racism legislation is effective as racially aggravated charges have been brought and convictions or guilty pleas obtained since the introduction of this kind of legislation elsewhere.
+There is wide disagreement about the effectiveness of anti-racism laws.
+Some argue that at the very least the existence of such legislation signals to society that racism is an intolerable evil, others that stiffer penalties may discourage perpetrators from carrying out acts of racism.
+Still others claim that there is evidence that anti-racism legislation is effective as racially aggravated charges have been brought and convictions or guilty pleas obtained since the introduction of this kind of legislation elsewhere.

-On the other hand, critics of existing anti-racism legislation in other countries describe them as weak, lacking in sufficient enforcement, ineffective and symbolic.
+On the other hand, critics of existing anti-racism legislation in other countries describe the laws as weak, lacking in sufficient enforcement, ineffective and symbolic.
 Critics also point to the difficulty found in proving discriminatory behaviour, especially the intention to ‘provoke discrimination, hate, or violence’.

 Notably, Mari Matsuda describes the impact on individuals when governments fail to do something: ‘To be hated, despised and alone is the ultimate fear of all human beings. … The aloneness comes not only from the hate message itself, but also from the government response of tolerance. … The government’s denial of personhood by denying legal recourse may be even more painful than the initial act of hatred’.